jimkberry/eth_proxy.py/README.md

 - Be useful for ad-hoc prototyping: developers should be able to write simple linear scripts that can provide end-to-end function: create a contract, wait for it to be mined, send it some data, etc - all in a single serial script.
 - Provide a high-level delegate-based asynchronous API for applications.
 - Include an abstraction of an Ethrerum contract which can manage source code, ABI definitions and all of that, and leave a developer with the ability to interact with a contract in a natural-seeming way.
-- Have hooks of some sort to help deal with transaction signing in a "ready for prim time" way.
+- Have hooks of some sort to help deal with transaction signing in a "ready for prime time" way.
 Don't assume unlocked node-managed accounts (but do support them.)

 ## Layers ##

-*Low Level*
+#### Low Level ####

+Makes it seem that you are dealing directly with the Node itself. `Call eth_clocknumber()` and get a number back.
+Transactions and contracts are not super-easy this way, because the calling code is responsible for know about and handling the idea that you have to wait and check for results.

+Implements all Ethereum JSON-RPC commands.
+Many of these commands take an optional named "return_raw" boolean (defaults to False) that if True tells EthProxy to return the actual hex string returned by the JSON command, rather than translating it into an appropriate native type.

+Implements transactions unsing a 3-step *Prepare/Sign/Submit* abstraction.
+First you **prepare** a transaction by calling `prepareSimpleTransaction()`, `prepareContractCreationTx()`, or `prepareContractFunctionTx()` depending on what you are trying to do.
+The result is a hex-encoded unsigned transaction.
+Next you **sign** the transaction (there are helpers and a protocol for this) however you see fit.
+Then you **submit** the transaction using `eth_sendRawTransaction()`

+An application will typically use some these low-level calls, but will normall use the high-level API.
+They are interoperable.

 *Mid-level Synchronous*